 Although it may often seem that avoiding sexist language can lead one into using awkward or grating constructions, it is also possible to use gender-neutral language gracefully and unobtrusively.
-For example:

 When using pronouns, you have several choices.
 Pick the one that seems most natural in context:

 1. Change singular nouns to plurals and use a gender neutral pronoun, or try to avoid the pronoun entirely:

 Instead of: Each student must have his notebook with him in class.

 Use: All students must have notebooks with them in class.

 Or: Senator who cannot serve a full term of office…

 2. If you think you must use a singular adjective like “each” or “every,” try to avoid using a pronoun:

 Instead of: Each student must hand in his homework on Thursday.

 Use: Each student must hand in the assigned homework on Thursday.